Search

 Group Tours of Patagonia with Tucan Travel

 Patagonia is not a country in itself, and this can cause confusion among travellers when searching for travel advice.
 The geographical region of Patagonia straddles both Argentina and Chile, with around 10% of Patagonia belonging to Chile and the remaining 90% to Argentina.
 If you wish to explore the highlights of Patagonia, you will likely spend time in both Chilean Patagonia and Argentinian Patagonia.
-Access to Patagonia is from Santiago, Chile or Buenos Aires, Argentina, meaning you have the perfect opportunity to combine both cosmopolitan cities with the rugged landscape that the mountains offer.
+Access to Patagonia is from Santiago, Chile or Buenos Aires, Patagonia, meaning you have the perfect opportunity to combine both cosmopolitan cities with the rugged landscape that the mountains offer.
 Want to explore more of Chile or Argentina?
 Tucan Travel offer a range of tours that dive deep into these wonderful countries.
 If you have longer to travel, why not add on time in Brazil?
 This fascinating country offers the incredible Iguazu Falls as well as cultural hotspot Rio de Janeiro.

 Best places to visit in Patagonia